WebberZone/add-to-all/readme.txt

 == Upgrade Notice ==

 = 1.1 =
-* Plugin code reformatted; Google Universal Analytics support; modified localization name
+* Plugin code reformatted; Google Universal Analytics support; modified localization name; modify the title text;

 == Changelog ==

 = 1.1 =
 * New: Support for Google's Universal Analytics code
+* New: Customize the text used when linking to the title in the blog feed.
+You can use `%title%` to add a link to the post, `%date%` and `%time%` to display the date and time of the post respectively
 * Modified: Plugin code has been completely reformatted for WordPress PHP standards
 * Modified: Localization name from `ata` and `add-to-all`